 - Malfunction of electronic equipment such as keypads and trackpads

 - Prone to a blistering type of hand dermatitis (pompholyx)

 - Prone to a blistering type of dermatitis (pompholyx)

 - Prone to secondary infection (tinea pedis, pitted keratolysis)

 How is hyperhidrosis diagnosed?

 Hyperhidrosis is usually diagnosed clinically.
-Tests relate to potential underlying cause of hyperhidrosis and are rarely necessary in primary hyperhidrosis.
+Tests relate to the potential underlying cause of hyperhidrosis and are rarely necessary for primary hyperhidrosis.